PRS Self-assessment tool

 If you qualify for the 3.25% rate as you fall under the PRS definition of amateur:

-• in the 3.25% box enter the combined gross ticket income for all ticketed events you are paying for.
-Note that as there is a minimum fee of £32.49 then if your combined gross income is under £1000 you will need to enter a minimum figure of 1000 into this field – if less than 1000 in total you can declare the actual gross amount as part of the programme submission
+• You will need to use the 3.25% boxes to complete your return, with each box relating to a single event.
+In the 3.25% box enter the gross ticket income for the event you are paying for.
+Note that as there is a minimum fee of £32.49 (+VAT) then if your gross ticket income is under £1000 you will need to enter a minimum figure of 1000 into this field for each event – you can declare the actual gross ticket amount as part of the programme submission

 • The form will automatically calculate the fee owed based on the gross ticket income and add this to the total amount due